oelizondo/Hashie/readme.md

 myHash.dump();
 ```

+### Data types

+Hashie accepts ```ints``` and ```floats``` for now.

 ### Colissions

-Since it's an array, colissions are handled with a simple push method. so the key 3 can have multiple values (543, 643, 943, 743, etc).
+Since it's an array, colissions are handled with a simple push method. so the drawer with key 3 can have multiple values (543, 643, 943, 743, etc).

 ### Optimization

 Hashie is designed for large amounts of data that avoid many colissions (e.g. 01192543 with a key of % 100 to be 43).
-For a set of 150_000 ids, there'd only be around 150 colissions (which is good).
+For a set of 150,000 ids, there'd only be around 150 colissions (which is good).
+This means that for searching for a specific piece of data, instead of looking in 150,000 elements, you'd only look at about 150

-### Data types

-Hashie accepts ```ints``` and ```floats``` for now.

-### Avoid
+#### Avoid

 Adding numbers with the same key (430, 320, 540, 870) exclusively, as this will only generate a single array.